 We believe that labor selection (i.e. endogenous hiring standards) is an economic mechanism that is of great relevance.
 Based on the cross-sectional Employment Opportunity Pilot Project (EOPP), Barron et al. (1985, p.
 50) document for the United States that "(...) most employment is the outcome of an employer selecting from a pool of job applicants (...).
-"More recently, Faberman et al. (2017) show based on a supplement to the Survey of Consumer Expectations that only a fraction of worker-firm contacts translate to job offers.
-While to our knowledge there is no time-series evidence for the United States yet, Hochmuth et al. (2018) use the German IAB Job Vacancy Survey to construct aggregate time series (national, sector, state level) for the share of applicants that is selected over time (selection rate).
+More recently, Faberman et al. (2017) show based on a supplement to the Survey of Consumer Expectations that only a fraction of worker-firm contacts translate to job offers.
+While to our knowledge there is no time-series evidence for the United States yet, Hochmuth et al. (2019) use the German IAB Job Vacancy Survey to construct aggregate time series (national, sector, state level) for the share of applicants that is selected over time (selection rate).
 They document that the selection rate moves procyclically over the business cycle and shows much stronger fluctuations than real GDP.
 Importantly, the selection rate accounts for about half of the movement of the job-finding rate over the business cycle.
-Kohlbrecher et al. (2016) fit an idiosyncratic productivity distribution to match the distribution of residual entry wages in Germany and find that selection drives about two thirds of the movement of the job-finding rate.
-Thus, Kohlbrecher et al. (2016) and Hochmuth et al. (2018) provide evidence for Germany that (in addition to the well-established contact channel) labor selection is an important margin over the business cycle.
-In line with our theoretical model, there is also direct evidence for the United States that training costs are large and heterogeneous across workers.
-Based on the EOPP, Barron et al. (1989) show that on average firms spend 150 hours for on-the-job training of newly hired workers.
+Kohlbrecher et al. (2016) fit an idiosyncratic productivity distribution to match the distribution of residual entry wages in Germany and find that selection drives a major part of the movement of the job-finding rate.
+Thus, Kohlbrecher et al. (2016) and Hochmuth et al. (2019) provide evidence for Germany that (in addition to the well-established contact channel) labor selection is an important margin for hiring over the business cycle.